Staying away from the Barber Shop

 Making your first fold like this instead of a perfect triangle will also work, and starting like this may allow you to fold the bandanna so more interesting patterns appear across your forehead.
 Starting like this may make tying the corners a little easier because they will not consist of a double layer of cloth.
 If you are going for a cap instead of a band on your head, starting like this may also keep the bandanna from wrinkling as much on your forehead.
 (Lay the short side underneath and the long side on top, if doing this.
 Having the longer side on top makes tucking the whole bandanna under the knot in back easier.)

 After getting the triangle, if you want a band around your head and if you are in a hurry you can just grab the bandanna by its opposite ends and twirl it into a tubular roll, but it will not be extremely tidy-looking that way, and a corner may stick out, when you put it on your head.
 It is better to lay the bandanna on a table and fold it carefully.
-The first thing you will want to do is fold the two near-to-each-other corners almost completely across the triangle.
+The first thing you will want to do is fold the two corners I just mentioned almost completely across the triangle.
 That way they'll end up in the inside of the future roll.
 Then if you want, you can pay attention and continue to fold the bandanna so the patterns in it will look a certain way when you make your final fold.
 You should aim for a finished strip about an inch (2.5 cm) wide.

 Next you want to tie the bandanna in the back with a square knot, of course, but if you have curly hair, you will discover this is impossible to do without catching a few hairs in the knot each time, and of course when you remove the bandanna those strands of hair will break.
 So put the bandanna on in reverse - tie it in the front.
 Then you can lift it off and reinstall it with the knot in the back.
 The place the bandanna should rest is in the middle of the forehead, just over the ears, and just below the knot on the back of the head.